DATE APPROVED: June 25, 2021

 The American Lung Association supports measures to ensure access to oxygen and respiratory equipment for airline passengers with lung disease.

-The American Lung Association supports research to improve the early detection of lung cancer to increase survival rates and reduce mortality.
+The American Lung Association supports rigorous scientific research to improve the early detection of lung cancer to increase survival rates and reduce mortality.

 Lung Cancer Screening Coverage